SAP-samples/ui5-exercises-codejam/chapters/chapter009/readme.md

 ![SAP BTP Cockpit](/chapters/chapter009/chapter009-result1.png)
 ![Bookshop in the cloud](/chapters/chapter009/chapter009-result2.png)

-We successfully deployed our UI5 app to the Cloud Foundry Environment as part of a multitarget application.
+We successfully deployed our UI5 app to the Cloud Foundry Environment as part of a multi-target application.
 It consumes a remote service as the data source when running in the cloud (during local development we used a local backend application), so don't be surprised if the stock amounts suddenly decrease.
 Someone else might be using the same remote service at the same time.

 Continue to [Chapter 10 - Further Improvements and Learning Material](/chapters/chapter010)